 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , series and is a This thriller is a paperback edition that was published by Dell on May 19, 2009 and has 496 pages.
+It is part of the , series and is a thriller that was published by Dell on May 19, 2009 and has 496 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Without Fail, Persuader, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School, MatchUp

 First in the Jack Reacher thriller series (and technically eighth) revolving around an ex-military policeman out to see the world.
 And save it.
 This story takes place at Fort Bird in North Carolina.

 In 2005, Enemy won the Barry Award for Best Novel and the Nero Award, and it was nominated for the Dilys Award.

 I just love how Reacher’s mind works.
 It’s fascinating to read how he pulls the clues together, how he puts himself into the killer’s mind.
 I do like the post pathologist.
 He’s as interested in truth as Reacher and they dance around the evidence and keeping it safe.

 Make me laugh… “The Reacher brothers’ need for caffeine makes heroin addiction look like an amusing little take-it-or-leave-it sideline.”

 I did enjoy Reacher and Summer’s European tour.
 Tearing ahead of Willard and terrifying Armored Branch officers.
 Then there’s the little escape at the airport.